felixroos/sfumato/README.md

 ## Status

 It's still a work in progress!
-Roadmap will follow soon
+There might be a roadmap at some point in the future

 ## Installation